What Does a Biostatistician Do?

 - Demonstrated understanding and insight into statistics, drug development process, and relevant FDA regulations.

-- Pharmaceutical, CRO, or related industry experience with clinical trials, including interaction with Regulatory Agencies, especially FDA.
+- Pharmaceutical, CRO, or related industry experience with clinical trials, including interaction with Regulatory Agencies, especially the FDA.

 Research Biostatistician

-The primary purpose of the research biostatistician position is to carry out data preparation responsibilities related to cancer clinical trials, develop skilled statistical programs, perform statistical analysis associated with clinical data and prepare written reports to investigators.
+The primary purpose of the research biostatistician position is to carry out data preparation responsibilities related to cancer clinical trials, develop skilled statistical programs, perform statistical analysis associated with clinical data, and prepare written reports to investigators.
 In addition, this position prepares statistical considerations for basic trial designs or grants and performs biostatistical reviews of protocols.

 Key Functions